List of Monica and Friends characters: Radar

 Radar is Doreen's guide dog, Radar is a Labrador.
 She obtained him in a small tournament after unsuccessfully trying to buy him in a pet store of Jequitibás, the city in which she lived before she moved to Bairro do Limoreiro.

 Rufus

 Rufus (Rúfius) is an aggressive and furious dog that often scares the neighborhood children.
 He is known by the title "The angriest dog of the street".
 His owner is unknown, although it is believed that he belongs to Tony.

+Caramela

+Caramela is a lame chinchilla who was temporarily the pet of Jimmy Five and Sunny.
+She had her first appearance in 2004 in a story written by Emerson Abreu where she was presented as one of the participation prizes for Jimmy Five's family in the game show "Barraco Entre Famílias" after they lost to Sunny's family.
+She had the main focus in a story published the following year where Jimmy Five agreed to give her to Sunny who renamed her Caramela (previously named Eduarda by Jimmy Five), but she ends up dying at the end of the story and has since been referenced in some later stories.

+The character made a return in 2023 where she was revived with the help of Xanim and playing a villainous role by kidnapping Jimmy Five and Sunny, in addition to leading other forgotten pets of the protagonists such as Napoleão, Onofre, Lalá and Lúcio, but she was defeated by Blu and the other pets and returned to the cemetery with Xanim, becoming a ghost again and being adopted by Quixupinha.